konstruktoid/hardening/README.md

 # Hardening Ubuntu.
 Systemd edition.
-A quick way to harden a Ubuntu server.
+A quick way to make a Ubuntu server a bit more secure.
 Tested on Ubuntu 15.04.
 Systemd required.